-- 47.1 The Local Government (Miscellaneous Provisions) Act 1976 requires Operators to keep records of each booking.
+- 48.1 The Local Government (Miscellaneous Provisions) Act 1976 requires Operators to keep records of each booking.
 Information should include the date and time of the booking, the name of the passenger, how the booking was made, the destination, the name of the driver and the licence number of the vehicle.
 Records can be kept in a suitable book or on a computer or any other recordable device.
-If you are using a book the pages must be numbered consecutively. - 47.2 As of 25th January 2021, Members agreed an additional condition to operater licenses on which operators are required to keep the above information for a minimum of 6 months. - 47.3 The Operator shall permit an Authorised Officer of the Council access to records required by their licence, at all reasonable times. - 47.4 The operator must hold records of insurance and licence expiry dates of drivers and vehicles.
-No journeys can be allocated to uninsured or unlicensed drivers and vehicles. - 47.5 Operators must register with the Information Commissioners office as a data controller.
+If you are using a book the pages must be numbered consecutively. - 48.2 Operators are required to keep the above information for a minimum of 6 months. - 48.3 The Operator shall permit an Authorised Officer of the Council access to records required by their licence, at all reasonable times. - 48.4 The operator must hold records of insurance and licence expiry dates of drivers and vehicles.
+No journeys can be allocated to uninsured or unlicensed drivers and vehicles. - 48.5 Operators must register with the Information Commissioners office as a data controller.

-48.0 ADDRESS FROM WHICH AN OPERATOR MAY OPERATE
+49.0 ADDRESS FROM WHICH AN OPERATOR MAY OPERATE

-48.1 The Licence Authority, when it grants an Operator's licence, will specify the address from which the operator may operate.
+49.1 The Licence Authority, when it grants an Operator's licence, will specify the address from which the operator may operate.
 This will be the premises where the records referred to (as above) are kept and at which the Licensing Authority may inspect them.

-- 48.2 The Operator must notify the Licensing Authority in writing of any change of address during the period of the licence, within seven working days. - The operator is responsible for ensuring that appropriate planning consent exists for the use of the operational address to be used for that purpose.
+- 49.2 The Operator must notify the Licensing Authority in writing of any change of address during the period of the licence, within seven working days. - 49.3 The operator is responsible for ensuring that appropriate planning consent exists for the use of the operational address to be used for that purpose.
 The grant of a Private Hire Operator's licence will not imply that planning consent has been given.
-Proof of planning permission may be required before a licence is granted. - 48.4 The Licensing Authority will not grant an operator's licence for an operator with an operating base that is outside the district area.
+Proof of planning permission may be required before a licence is granted. - 49.4 The Licensing Authority will not grant an operator's licence for an operator with an operating base that is outside the district area.
 However, it is possible to obtain an Operator's Licence for premises within 10 miles of the City Boundary.
 This is to ensure that proper regulation and enforcement measures can be taken and is in no way intended to be a restraint on trade.

-49.0 SUB CONTRACTING
+50.0 SUB CONTRACTING

-- 49.1 Section 55a of the Local Government (Miscellaneous Provisions) Act 1976, inserted by the Deregulation Act 2015, permits Operators licensed by the Council to subcontract a private hire booking to another operator licensed by the Council or to any other licensed provate hire operator holding a private hire licence granted by another local authority. - 49.2 Regardless of which operator fulfils a booking, the operator can only dispatch a vehicle licensed by the same Council that licenses the operator and driven by a driver licensed by that same Council. - 49.3 Operators that accept a booking remain legally responsible for that booking even if they sub-contract the booking to another Operator and should record the booking as usual and note the fact that it was sub-contracted.
+- 50.1 Section 55a of the Local Government (Miscellaneous Provisions) Act 1976, inserted by the Deregulation Act 2015, permits Operators licensed by the Council to subcontract a private hire booking to another operator licensed by the Council or to any other licensed private hire operator holding a private hire licence granted by another local authority. - 50.2 Regardless of which operator fulfils a booking, the operator can only dispatch a vehicle licensed by the same Council that licenses the operator and driven by a driver licensed by that same Council. - 50.3 Operators that accept a booking remain legally responsible for that booking even if they sub-contract the booking to another Operator and should record the booking as usual and note the fact that it was sub-contracted.

-50.0 CROSS BORDER HIRING
+51.0 CROSS BORDER HIRING

-In relation to Private Hire vehicles, the Local Government (Miscellaneous Provisions) Act 1976 permits members of the public to contact and book a private hire vehicle through any licensed Private Hire Operator regardless of in which district they are licensed.
+51.1 In relation to Private Hire vehicles, the Local Government (Miscellaneous Provisions) Act 1976 permits members of the public to contact and book a private hire vehicle through any licensed Private Hire Operator regardless of in which district they are licensed.
 Private Hire bookings are private contracts between the hirer and the operator and are not a matter for the Licensing Authority to regulate.
 In this regard, the Act leaves the selection of an Operator entirely to market forces and the freedom of choice to the customer.